sara-nl/picasclient/README.md

 </details>

-Picas overview
+PiCaS overview
 ==============

-Here is an overview of the layers in picas and how they relate to the code in the `examples` folder.
+Below is an overview of the layers in PiCaS and how they relate to the code in the `examples` folder.
+The scripts `slurm-example.sh` and `grid-example.jdl` are for scheduling jobs on a SLURM cluster and the Grid, respectively.
+For the Grid, there is an extra script `startpilot.sh` needed to start the job on the GRID Computing Environment (CE).

 ![picas layers](./docs/picas-layers.png)